datadotworld/dw-redshift-connector/README.md

 ![Run Console](assets/run-console.png)

+### Generate a New Catalog Configuration

+The configuration file for the catalog is only generated at first-run but it's possible to force a refresh.
+To do so, follow the instructions laid out in [Manual Run](#manual-run) but type `make push-catalog-config` instead.
+Please note that all of the tables will be deselected.

 ### Storing Tables in Multiple Datasets

 Simply deploy it multiple times and specify what tables go where by configuring the catalogs accordingly.